How to apply for an MPhil/PhD

 When to apply

 - We are happy to accept applications from potential research students throughout the academic year, but please submit your form well in advance of the date on which you wish to start your research.

-- If you are intending to apply to the Arts and Humanities Research Council (AHRC), for full- or part-time funding, the school operates a deadline for applications.
-If you are intending to apply for AHRC awards, please see our Research funding information.
+- If you are intending to apply for full- or part-time funding, the school operates a deadline for applications.
+Please see our Research funding information.

 After you apply

 - Your completed application will be forwarded to the Graduate Administrator for processing.
 You may be asked to attend an interview with members of the Research Committee.

 - If your application is successful you will register in the first instance for the MPhil, and may be transferred (with retrospective registration) to PhD status.
 The transfer must be recommended by the supervisor and approved by the School's Research Committee.